LSAT Sections | A Complete Guide To What’s On The Test

 There are five sections in the LSAT but one section is experimental, so it doesn’t add to your score.
 Like the writing section, this part is also sent out to schools so it’s still recommended that you answer it.

 Now that we’ve got the basics down, we can already look into the different sections of the LSAT.
 By learning about these details, you’ll be able to prepare accordingly.
-So to help you direct your efforts in the right direction, here are the areas that you should get ready for.
+So to help you direct your efforts in the right direction, apart from our LSAT tips, here are the areas that you should get ready for.

 LSAT Logical Reasoning